Exposure to crime

 Surveys on victims of crime generally show only minor differences between men and women in the experiencing of violence.
 In the 2016 survey, there were no differences in experiencing violence among men and women, but men were somewhat more often subject to threats of violence.
 Among both men and women, the victims did not generally know the perpetrators of violence or those who threatened them with violence or they were a mere acquaintance.

 Description of indicator

-The indicator describes the proportion of 15–74 year-olds who have reported becoming a victim of threats or physical violence during the past year.
-The results are reported by age group.
-The information is based on the National Crime Victimisation Survey, which is conducted both as a traditional mail and as an internet questionnaire.
+The indicator describes the proportion of persons aged 15 to 74 who have reported becoming a victim of threats or physical violence during the past 12 months.
+The information is based on the National Crime Victim Survey, which is conducted both as a mail and Internet survey.

-The National Crime Victimisation Survey is targeted at 15–74 year-olds who have a permanent address in Finland.
+The National Crime Victim Survey is targeted at persons aged 15 to 74 who have a permanent address in Finland.
 The survey participants are selected randomly from the Population Register Centre’s population information system.
-In 2012, a total of 7,479 people answered the survey questionnaire.
+In 2016, a total of 6,159 people took part in the survey (response rate 44%).
 The survey covers the incidence of becoming a victim of threats, physical violence and property offences, as well as fear of violence and the interpretation of violence.
-The survey also describes total levels of violence and property offences, including cases not reported to the police and thus excluded from crime statistics.
+The survey also describes total levels of violence and property offences, including cases not reported to the police and thus excluded from the statistics on offences.
 The survey is intended to be repeated annually.

-A new form of the National Crime Victimisation Survey was conducted for the first time in 2012.
-The National Victimisation Surveys conducted in the period 1980–2009 covered the incidence of becoming a victim of various accidents in addition to crimes.
-The National Crime Victimisation Survey differs in terms of methodology and content from the earlier victimisation surveys, and the results are not directly comparable.
+A new form of the National Crime Victim Survey was conducted for the first time in 2012.
+The National Victimisation Surveys conducted in the period 1980 to 2009 covered the incidence of becoming a victim of various accidents in addition to crimes.
+The National Crime Victim Survey differs in terms of methodology and content from the earlier victimisation surveys, and the results are not directly comparable.